· · · ·

 Stars

-A key feature of Orion's constellation is his Belt of three bright stars that form a nearly straight line across its central parts.
+A key feature of Orion's constellation is its Belt of three bright stars that form a nearly straight line across its central parts.
 These stars are Alnitak, Alnilam and Mintaka, three very distant but very luminous bodies.
-Beneath Alnilam (the central star of the Belt) is the Sword of Orion - a vertical line of fainter stars and nebulosity.
+Southward of Alnilam (the central star of the Belt) is the Sword of Orion - a vertical north-south line of fainter stars and nebulosity.

 In addition to its better known stellar features, Orion also contains a bow-shaped array of less prominent stars to the west of the constellation's main body, which are said to represent the hunter's cape or shield.
-To the north, where the Milky Way passes through the constellation, a less clearly defined star-group supposedly describe's Orion's club.
+To the north, where the Milky Way passes through the constellation, a less clearly defined star-group supposedly describe's Orion's club or upraised sword.

 Nebulae